 For me, it is a lot of noise, bright lights, and working with others.
 I can’t avoid working with others, because that is just a part of life, but I can try to work with those who are task-driven like myself.
 I don’t want to dawdle and discuss things.
 I just want to get to the task at hand and finish it.
 For me, what works best is discussing ideas and retreating to my room to work on my part alone.
 Group settings make my mind shut down.

-The lights are easy.
+The classroom is a bright and loud place for an introverted teacher!
+Thankfully, the lights are easy.
 I have never kept on a full set of lights during the day.
 I kept the shades open to get natural light, and when I’ve not had a bright room, I’ve kept a lamp in the room so I can turn of those florescent lights for some (or all) of the day.

 As for the noise, I’ve only ever taught languages, and those classes are bound to be noisy!
 Language learning means a lot of talking, which leads to a lot of noise when 25 people are talking to each other.
 This is unavoidable, so I just made sure I got some quiet time in during that same lesson.
 It’s a big help to the introverted students, too. 🙂